JMLegere/symbol-mapping/README.md

 # Symbol Mapping

-This project implements a small FastAPI service for symbol mapping.
-It exposes `POST /v1/mappings/{service}` where `{service}` is one of the predefined mapping directions such as `cusip2figi` or `figi2isin`.
+This project implements a small FastAPI service for identifier enrichment.
+It exposes a single `POST /v1/enrich` endpoint that accepts a list of mapping jobs and returns mapped identifiers.

 ## Development